cloudfoundry-incubator/kubo-deployment/docs/user-guide/troubleshooting.md

 If you have access to a domain then you can increase reliability by using it for your Cloud Foundry deployment.
 If you do not mind the increased cost you can remove the [preemptable](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/src/bosh-google-cpi#bosh-resource-pool-options) property from the compilation workers in the Cloud Foundry manifest.

-## K8s deployment fails after KuBOSH is redeployed
+## K8s deployment fails after BOSH is redeployed

-When deploying K8S following a redeployment of KuBOSH, the following error message may be displayed:
+When deploying K8S following a redeployment of BOSH, the following error message may be displayed:

 ```
 $ bin/deploy_k8s <BOSH_ENV> <NAME> public